programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-08.png" alt="A boxplot showing the distribution of police killings per 100K population" caption="Figure 08.
 The distribution of the number of police killings per 100K population " %}

-Good gravy!
+Wow!
 There are a LOT of outliers.
 Since this is a VERY uneven distribution, let's try using a log scale again.